 At the beginning of this decade, the ivory trade loomed large as a significant threat to elephant populations.
 Fueled in part by legal avenues for the sale of antique ivory products in the US and other countries, the trade contributed to a poaching crisis which claimed some 35,000 African elephants every year.
 While more work remains, the last few years brought a sea change in how many governments combat this wildlife crime, treating it now as the serious crime that it is and taking a more comprehensive approach that includes antipoaching, antitrafficking and demand reduction efforts.
 In 2013, President Obama issued an executive order to combat wildlife trafficking and his administration established an Advisory Council on Wildlife Trafficking; Carter Roberts, president and CEO of WWF, was among those named to the advisory council.
 The administration subsequently prioritized the ivory trade in discussions with China, and the two countries made a joint commitment in 2015 to implement near-total ivory bans in each country.
 The US ban took effect in June 2016, and the Chinese ban took effect in January 2018.
 Soon thereafter, Hong Kong, another major market for ivory, announced its intent to institute a ban as well.
 By ending legal means to trade ivory, financial incentives for would-be poachers have been decreased while the risk of arrest and prosecution have been increased.

 Decades of hunting and habitat destruction had caused the global population of wild tigers to dwindle to just 3,200 by 2010—down from as many as 100,000 in the early 1900s.
 In response, WWF helped secure global commitments to double the number of tigers in the wild, or reach “TX2,” at a major summit in St. Petersburg, Russia in 2010.
 The goal, established by WWF scientists, is to double the number of wild tigers by 2022, the next Chinese Year of the Tiger.
 Since the summit, we’ve seen some important signs of progress.
 A 2016 report found that for the first time in over a century, wild tiger numbers had increased, to approximately 3,900.
-And in 2018, Nepal reported that its tiger population had nearly doubled since 2009, from roughly 121 to an estimated 235.
+In 2018, Nepal reported that its tiger population had nearly doubled since 2009, from roughly 121 to an estimated 235.
+And in 2019, India reported new wild tiger estimates of 2,967 individuals—an increase from the previous 2015 estimate of 2,226.
 More work remains, particularly in Southeast Asia, where snares have maimed or killed an alarming number of tigers and where forest conversion for palm oil production has decimated habitats.
 WWF is focusing on those areas through 2022 and beyond.

 Safeguarding National Parks through "Earth for Life" Initiatives